Interaction Design @ SJSU

 Step 01

-Prioritize and gamify business goals
+Prioritize business goals

 ACME relies on their employees to make recommendations on cases by marking them as fraud or a false positive.
 Each recommendation also trains AI models that influence ACME’s ability to automate fraud detection.